aaupov/aaupov.github.io/_posts/2022-11-12-bolt-chromium.md

 - Click on "Speedometer 2.0" link.
 - Let it run and close the browser.

-For me, that produced somewhat reasonable ~50Mb perf.data file with somewhat low coverage (on that later).
+For me, that produced an unreasonable ~500Mb perf.data file with very low coverage (on that later).
 But that'll suffice for now.

 ## Optimizing the binary
 Again, we're following BOLT's manual: [Step 3: Optimize with BOLT](https://github.com/llvm/llvm-project/tree/main/bolt#step-3-optimize-with-bolt).